 Privacy & Security

-But perhaps the easiest way to earn money as a snitch is to accuse someone of hoarding cash.
-If information you provide to the Drug Enforcement Administration or other government agency leads to the forfeiture of cash or other property, you’re eligible for a commission of up to 25% of the amount recovered.
+Perhaps the easiest way to earn money as a snitch is to accuse someone of hoarding cash.
+If information you provide to the Drug Enforcement Administration (DEA) or another government agency leads to the forfeiture of cash or other property, you’re eligible for a commission of up to 25% of the amount recovered.

-For instance, we recently learned that the FBI Charlotte (North Carolina) Field Office had issued a press release reminding concerned citizens that if they provide a tip on where “drug cash” is being stored or transported, they could receive up to 25% of the seized money.
+Recently, we learned that the FBI’s Charlotte Field Office issued a press release.
+It reminded citizens that if they tip them on where “drug cash” is being stored or transported, they could get up to 25% of the seized money.

 While the press release didn’t go into detail about what “drug cash” is, we know from experience what it means.
 In order for what the FBI refers to as drug cash to be seized from its owner, all that’s required is for the cash to be contaminated with narcotics residues.
 And at least 85% of circulating cash is contaminated in this manner.
 Chances are that if you were to pull out your wallet, most of the bills in it have some trace of drug residues on them.
 It’s thought that the cash picks up drug residues by being put in counting machines with tainted bills.

-If law enforcement wants to seize your cash, they’ll probably use a drug-sniffing dog to confirm the presence of narcotics residues on it.
-In 2013, the Supreme Court officially affirmed the practice.
-It declared that “evidence of a dog’s satisfactory performance in a certification or training program can itself provide sufficient reason to trust his alert.”
+If law enforcement wants to seize your cash, they’ll likely use a drug-sniffing dog to confirm the presence of narcotics residues on it.
+In 2013, the Supreme Court officially affirmed the practice, declaring that “evidence of a dog’s satisfactory performance in a certification or training program can itself provide sufficient reason to trust his alert.”

 While we don’t condone criminal activity, in real life, many of the cash seizures we’re aware of have no connection whatsoever to any crime.
 The vast majority of them occur under America’s notorious civil forfeiture laws, which we’ve referred to as “the beast that won’t die.”
 We’ve also warned that cash is especially vulnerable to this despicable legal process.

-Indeed, numerous studies have shown that in the vast majority of civil forfeitures, the owner of the seized property is never accused of any crime, or that charges are dropped.
-But the cops keep the property anyway, thanks to a 1984 law championed by then Senator Joe Biden that allows state, local, and federal agencies to keep most or all the property they confiscate.
+Many studies show that, in most civil forfeitures, the owner of the seized property is never accused of a crime, or the charges are dropped.
+But the cops keep the property anyway.
+A 1984 law, championed by then-Senator Joe Biden, allows agencies to keep most or all confiscated property.

 That’s led to a practice critics call “policing for profit,” in which police agencies become addicted to civil forfeitures.
 In some jurisdictions, 40% of police revenue comes from forfeiture.